ashutoshmjain/gita/src/ananta.md

 >
 > I am Death that seizeth all, and the source of all, that is to be.
 Among females, I am Fame, Fortune, Speech, Memory, Intelligence, Constancy, Forgiveness.
 Of the Sama hymns, I am the Vrihat-sama and Gayatri among mantras.
 Of the months, I am Margasirsha, of the seasons (I am) that which is productive of flowers.[245]
 >
 > I am the game of dice of them that cheat, and the splendour of those that are splendid.
 I am Victory, I am Exertion, I am the goodness of the good.
 I am Vasudeva among the Vrishnis, I am Dhananjaya among the sons of Pandu.
 I am even Vyasa among the ascetics, and Usanas among seers.
 I am the Rod of those that chastise, I am the Policy of those that seek victory.
 I am silence among those that are secret.
 I am the Knowledge of those that are possessed of Knowledge.
 That which is the Seed of all things, I am that, O Arjuna.
 There is nothing mobile or immobile, which can exist without me.
 There is no end, O chastiser of foes, of my divine perfections.
 This recital of the extent of (those) perfections hath been uttered by me by way (only) of instancing them.
 Whatever of exalted things (there is) or glorious, or strong, understand thou that everything is born of a portion of my energy.

+Humans can feel the opulence of `Hari` in all it's forms because, as said above, he is the soul, seated in the heart of every being, but his "entirety" is beyond our sensory perception.
+Our sensory perception is a tiny fraction of our conscious-verse.
+In our sensory realm, thus , the common denominator of `Hari's` perceivable opulence is only creativity, innovation and knowledge.
+Creativity and innovation is what we refer to as "intelligence" , whereas "knowledge" is what we inherit from the `Vishnu` deep seated in all of us - a full copy of entire knowledge base.
+Intelligence is physical aspect of manifestation while knowledge is beyond physical.
+With these two (knowledge and intelligence), we try to recreate "truth" in our physical world, instead of taking the approach, as spoken by `Krishna` in next verse.

+He said ..

-Or rather, what hast thou to do, by knowing all this in detail, O Arjuna?
+> Or rather, what hast thou to do, by knowing all this in detail, O Arjuna?
 Supporting this entire universe with only a portion (of myself), I stand.[246]"

-Thus the common denominator of `Hari's` perceivable opulence is the creativity, innovation and knowledge.
-The expanse of `Hari Vibhooties` being such, infinite stories may be said of him, and heard without ever being fully satiated.
-These narratives are not necessarily (or limited to) religious scriptures.
-They rightly belong to scientific as well as technological breakthrough.
-They are descriptions of creative forces all around us.
-These narratives are said by thousands of reciters, written by many more writers and sung by even more poets ....
+He suggested focus to focus on him — that him that is rooted deep in me and you.
+Understand his narratives, talk about him.
+Thus saints everywhere, in all walks of life, interest themselves in the infinite stories of `Hari`.
+Discussions of knowledge and intelligence are there in scientific papers as much as they are there in the Godly descriptions of scriptures.

 > This genre of story telling where human endeavour meets the divine grace to create the next big thing - next big shift,  is auspicious.